Intro to U7 & U9 Hockey

 - Teams decide as a group on a budget at the beginning of the season, planning out what the expenditures and expected fundraising will be.
 Costs are usually handled by either each family writing a cheque for the full amount of their share, or by fundraising.
 Some teams select to do a combination of this where all the families write a deposit cheque at the beginning of the year, and at the end of the year the team will refund the families up to the amount of those cheques depending on how successful their fundraising is (if you raise more than the deposits, the remainder gets spent on the players).

 - Did you know??
 Fundraisers are a great way to spend time with and get to know your fellow hockey parents.

 - Examples of other events include:

-- U6 and U7 can apply to take part in the Canucks Timbits intermission game.
+- U7 can apply to take part in the Canucks Timbits intermission game.
 Players and coaches attend free and family members attend at discounted rates.

-- U6 - U9 can apply to take part in several "mini minor" intermission game opportunities with the Chilliwack Chiefs, etc. Players and coaches attend free and family members attend at discounted rates.
+- U7 and U9 can apply to take part in several "mini minor" intermission game opportunities with the Abbotsford Canucks etc. Players and coaches attend free and family members attend at discounted rates.

 - What else do I need to know about being a Hockey Parent?

 - Apart from making sure they have all their gear ready, wearing warm clothes, and knowing the location of the nearest coffee shop for early morning ice times - it comes down to being present and cheering on your player no matter the outcome.
 It is very important to remember that the reason your player is participating is to have fun.
 The number one reason cited for coaches, managers and officials of all ages leaving a sport is unacceptable parent behaviour.